aidanrahill/aidanrahill/README.md

-A CS student from Los Angeles, studying at Syracuse University.
-Reach me at aidancrahill@gmail.com
+A CS student from Los Angeles, studying at Syracuse University. \n Reach me at aidancrahill@gmail.com